Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 '#': [sprite('mushroom'), solid(), 'mushroom', body()],
 ```

+Now if you refresh your page you'll see when the mushroom falls off the brick it falls down.

 Now let’s make Mario grow if he eats the mushroom.
 We can add this code right above our keyDown events.

 ```javascript